shybu9/CEH-PRACTICAL-V12-guide/README.md

 --------------------------------------------------------------------
 ## 7. answers_tmp.txt
 - Note your answers in a temporary file so that when the platform is erased due to any technical issue there will be nothing to worry about.
-- This could happen very rarely and proctors too ask to store answers in file but sometimes they may forget.
+- This could happen very rarely and proctors too ask to store answers in the file but sometimes they may forget.
 - But do not forget to clear them after the examination to be a certified "ETHICAL" hacker.
 --------------------------------------------------------------------
 ## 8. is zenmap for noobs?